Russian stocks crash and ruble plunges to record low - KTVZ

 By Mark Thompson and Chris Liakos, CNN Business

-Russian stocks crashed by more than 40% and the ruble hit a record low against the dollar on Thursday.
+Russian stocks crashed by as much as 45% and the ruble hit a record low against the dollar on Thursday.

 The Moscow market rout was triggered by news that Russian troops had launched an attack on Ukraine, a move that is likely to trigger a new wave of “full scale” sanctions aimed at President Vladimir Putin’s inner circle and Russia’s oil-dependent economy.